 So our cork yoga mat essentially corkblocks Staph and E. Coli

-A good quality cork mat provides a simple solution to a relatively complex problem.
+A good quality cork yoga mat provides a simple solution to a relatively complex problem.
 Being a natural material, the cork surface is free from the aforementioned cocktail of chemicals.
 The inks used for printing designs can be plant based.
 And the base can be made from sustainably tapped natural rubber to offer the right combination of grip and support.
 Why go around researching chemicals and coatings, when nature can already provide the solution?
-Learn more about the materials used in our cork yoga mats here.
+Find out more about the materials used in our cork yoga mats.